 - Add a thin adhesive strip only to the flap panel that touches the page.

-- Press the flap down while keeping adhesive off the fold, side seams, and envelope body.
+- Press the flap down while keeping adhesive off the fold, side seams, and envelope body; if adhesive squeezes out, rebuild before it catches the moving edge.

 - Write underneath only after the hinge dries or sets.